High School Schedule Recommendation

 - Lunch & Learn: A structured midday break provides dedicated time for academic support, enrichment, and student collaboration.

-- Improved Flexibility: The new structure accommodates students in specialized programs (e.g., TCHS, Allied Health, and Child Development) while ensuring better scheduling for AP science labs and other unique coursework.
+- Improved Flexibility: The new structure accommodates students in specialized programs (e.g., TCHS, Allied Health, and Child Development) while ensuring better scheduling for unique coursework, athletics and activities, and work programs.

 - Enhanced Teacher Collaboration: The schedule allows time for teachers to work together, strengthening instructional practices and student support.